danaikorre/dsmanufacturing.github.io/index_1.md

 ## Course Summary

 This course teaches general knowledge about theory, application, design, and evaluation of visualisations.
-The goal of the course is to enable participants to understand the potential of visualisation for exploration, analysis, and communication.,
+The goal of the course is to enable participants to understand the potential of visualisation for exploration, analysis, and communication.
 <!-- img src = "images/data_to_vis_to_action.png" alt = "data to visualisation to information to action" / -->

 The course targets professionals working in, among others, finance, the sports industry, the creative industry, in journalism, education and in the public sector.
 It will enable participants to describe a visualisation problem, to explore the data using data visualisation, to discuss and design appropriate visualisation concepts, and to implement and critically reflect on them.